 Additional information about meeting availability requirements and designing networks for availability is explained in a suite of Mitel white papers.
-For details of this doc suite, see List of Telephone System Availability Document.
-Log in to Mitel OnLine.
-Click Solutions > Business Continuity Solutions for these white papers.
+For details of this doc suite, see List of Telephone System Availability Documents on Mitel Connect.
 For details about MiVoice Business and IP telephone resiliency, see the MiVoice Business Resiliency Engineering Guidelines.